millyarkwright/sei-project-04/README.md

 ## Wins & Challenges

 **Wins**:
 * I’m no doubt biased but I really love this app!
-I feel its responsive design across multiple platforms, user functionalities and depth make this a useful and enjoyable app to use.
+I feel its responsive design, user functionalities and depth make this a useful and enjoyable app to use.
 As a lover of aromatherapy, I’m definitely going to be using this app as my own personal recipe book!
 * Also a challenge, the create recipe functionality was a big win and I’m pleased with how it turned out, particularly as this was the first using React Select and dynamic forms.

 **Challenges**: